Samy-Jain/Samy-Jain/README.md

 ---
 ### Note
-created this profile as a clean space for professional work, projects, and things i’m genuinely proud of building.
+Created this profile as a clean space for professional work, projects, and things i’m genuinely proud of building.
+Keeping my github chaos era seperate 🙂

 ---